With the turf problems (mostly) addressed, Chambers Bay can again be recognized as one of the greatest muni courses in the country.

 Pumpkin Ridge is still a tier above everything else in the Portland area.
-This is a "top 100 public" course that is somehow underappreciated.
+This is a "top 100 public" course that really should have more national recognition.

 The Reserve Vineyards has everything - the architectural pedigree, the location, and past pro tour events.
 The South is the better of the two courses.

-Just across the Columbia River, tucked back into a great woodlands setting, this is actually the "local favorite" for golfers in Portland.
+Just north of the Columbia River, tucked back into a great woodlands setting, this Washington course is actually a "local favorite" for Portland golfers.

 Once again, great destinations are defined by the fact that their "second" course is great on its own, and the North is a prime example of this fact.